omise/challenges/README.md

-# Omise Code Challenges
+# Opn Payments Code Challenges

-This repository houses the code challenges for Omise.
+This repository houses the code challenges for Opn Payments.
 These are small hands-on projects that are very relevant to the tasks you will be working on here.

 ### Ground Rules